 There are three categories of firms in the model: (1) perfectly competitive goods and services sectors: (2) imperfectly competitive goods sectors; and (3) imperfectly competitive services sectors with foreign direct investment.
 The cost, production and pricing structures in the three categories differ widely.
 As in Jensen, Rutherford and Tarr (2010), we disaggregate the rest of the world region into three regions.
+In this case the purposes of trade in particular products.
+Third country status-used for livestock and fisheries products means that a country's regulations, inspection methods, and capabilities are considered equivalent to those of the EC.
+EU accession, on the other hand, requires full adoption of the Acquis Communautaire for domestic production, processing, and marketing.
+Experience of the new EU members during accession shows that, despite vast accession support from the EU, large parts of their food industry were forced out of business, since the upgrades needed to meet the EC requirements were not commercially feasible.
+Given the tremendous costs involved, it is therefore not realistic for CIS countries to pursue full adoption of EU standards.

-In this case the three regions are: (1) the European Union; (2) the CIS; and (3) the Rest of the World.
+three regions are: (1) the European Union; (2) the CIS plus Georgia10; and (3) the Rest of the World.
 In the imperfectly competitive sectors, this requires introducing different firm types with distinct cost structures for each region.
 We retain the small open economy model framework, so only Armenia is modeled fully.